 Their racquets are famous amongst many popular players worldwide because they are delivering one of the best string quality in the market.
 Some of the players you will see their racquets in the hands of Rafael Nadal, Andy Roddick, Stephane Houdet & various others as well.

-The Pure Aero has been here in the market for more than a decade, but this time Babolat claims to be improved even more.
-It delivers easy access to the racquet head to spin.
+It has been one of the best Babolat rackets for beginners for well over a decade, but this time Babolat claims to be even better.
+The handle is easy to use and provides easy access to the head.

 Its stabilizer is a high-performance one, which provides more stability & improved control even in the air.
 The graphite material helps to prevent vibrations as much as possible after striking it back.